RobKenis/rob-kenis-dot-dev/docs/kubecon-2024/wednesday/1-keynote.md

 GPU clusters constantly run at peak performance, so component failures are expected.
 Failures can lead to throttling or failing.
 We need to detect faulty components.
 Enable inband and out-of-band GPU monitoring, combined with [kubernetes/node-problem-detector](https://github.com/kubernetes/node-problem-detector) helps detect GPU failures.

+## Microsoft

+Container images are a great way to distribute applications, but also Models.
+This makes it easier, but not easy..
+You still need to look at GPU contraints and container scheduling.

+### Kubernetes AI Operator Toolchain

+[KAITO](https://github.com/Azure/kaito) handles a lot of the hard parts for you and can leverage node provisioners like [Karpenter](https://karpenter.sh/) to provision the right nodes to schedule your workloads.
+KAITO will make your model available over an HTTP API so you can interact with it right away.
+Get started as <https://aka.ms/KAITO>